Get Started with Teleport | Teleport

 tshclient tool.

-tshclient tool is only required to access the server from a terminal.
-For installation instructions, see Installation Guide.
+tshclient tool to access a server from a terminal.
 If you don't install the

 tshclient tool, you can access the server in Teleport Enterprise (Cloud) using the Web UI through your browser.